devops-surya/devops-training/FEB-2023/Sonarqube & Jfrog/JFrog.md

 <br/>

-## Integrate Jfrog with the jenkins :
+## Integrate Jfrog with the Jenkins :

 * Install Jfrog plugin from __manage plugin__